sampsapenna/grove-lcd-pico/README.md

 shields only expose `i2c0_inst`, so this parameter is made configurable via `GROVE_PICO_SHIELD` flag on compile-time.

+Some functions, especially the high level ones, use `sleep_ms` function for timing.
+As such, these funcions should only be used outside time-critical code, e.g. in a `setup()` function, since they can mess up the timing of other unrelated code in the program.
+For implementation details, inspect `rgb_lcd.c` for which funcions use `sleep_ms` for timing.

 ## Bugs
 The library has been tested with the grove blue/white display, but not the RGB library.
 This means there might be bugs.
 Additionally, the drawing logic